This ebook by Howard Culbertson was originally published by what is now The Foundry for the NMI mission book series

 Even when they've finished, those villagers won't have much of a road.
 It'll just be a dirt trail chopped into a mountainside.
 Still, four-wheel-drive vehicles can soon get to those villages.
 A road will make it possible for those rural Haitians to get farm products to market and sick people to hospitals.
 They'll be able to get building materials back to their village.
 An access road also increases the chance that the government will be able to serve that village's education and health needs.

 I've never said much about buying those shovels and that wheelbarrow.
 That's unfortunate.
 I'm convinced that the more Nazarenes know what their missions dollars are doing, the better off we'll be.
 Unfortunately, our publicity machine often meanders along in low gear.

 Occasionally I meet Nazarenes who are having second thoughts about having sent money to some relief organization about which they knew very little.
 Slick advertising caught their attention.
 Wanting to help, they dug deep into their pocketbooks.
 Later, they wondered if they'd been wise in their giving.

 Pictures of starving children can tug at your heartstrings.
 Living conditions in third world countries can be wretched.
 Every three days, hunger kills as many people as would a small nuclear bomb.
 Maybe you've sent money somewhere because such a need touched you.
 Even while mailing your check, however, you wished that your church was doing something to meet that need.

 What services should Nazarene Compassionate Ministries be providing?
 Food for the hungry?
 Public health?
 Sanitation?
 Clean drinking water?
 Economic development?
 Road building?
 Agriculture?
 Good news.
 We're doing all that.

 In more than 160 world areas, evangelism is our primary thrust.
 As we herald the Good News, we find ourselves compelled by Christ's love to reach out to people with physical needs.
 That's part of our Wesleyan heritage.
-As a result, we Nazarenes are probably\ involved in almost anything you want to give to.
+As a result, we Nazarenes are probably\ involved in almost anything you might want to support.
 Nazarene Compassionate Ministries money has even gone into places like Ethiopia, Poland, and Armenia before we even had established congregations there.